top of page

 Stephen Knight

 Until recently, Adobe Lightroom Classic was more of a heavy user of a computer's CPU and RAM, than the graphics processing unit (GPU).
 However, the AI denoise functionality introduced in 2023 has significantly changed the goalposts.
 The AI denoise functionality is extremely reliant on powerful "AI enabled" GPUs.
+It is likely that is uses GPU cores aimed for AI use - Tensor cores in Nvidia and Matrix cores in AMD.
 So which graphics cards work well, and which don't?
 There are only limited benchmarks available, so this article is based on a literature review of benchmarks and reading rather a lot of forum posts.

 Benchmark references include (but are not exclusive to):